kerrym1/gatsby-starter-foundation/src/content/pages/index.md

 What I Do?

-- Manage Docial Media
 - Create Designs
 - Write Copy
 - Develop Email Strategy

 What Industries do I cover?

-- HR
+- Environmental services
-- Technology
+- Engineering
 - Publishing